 Backed by UNEP Clean Seas Initiative, the Flipflopi sets sail on the first overseas expedition in January, travelling 500kms from Lamu to Zanzibar to raise awareness about marine plastic pollution.

-Departing in December 2018 from Lamu on the Kenyan coast, the FlipFlopi will sail south along the coasts of Kenya stopping in Watamu, Kilifi, Mombasa and Diani, before crossing into northern Tanzania with planned stops on Pemba Island, and onwards into South Africa.
-The voyage will take between 3 and 4 months, arriving into Cape Town in Feb/March 2019.
+Departing from Lamu on the Kenyan coast, the FlipFlopi will sail south along the coasts of Kenya stopping in Watamu, Kilifi, Mombasa and Diani, before crossing into northern Tanzania with planned stops on Pemba Island, and onwards into South Africa.
+The voyage will take between 3 and 4 months.

 “I have known Ben Morison for a while now, and have become fascinated by his project.
 I think The FlipFlopi Expedition is a very imaginative and innovative plan that will really focus attention on the urgent need to clean our beaches and oceans.”

 (CBE) Col. John Blashford-Snell with Ali Skanda during a recent visit to Lamu.
 John is a Flipflopi advisorY board member.

 The most direct route from Lamu to Stone Town is approximately 500kms.
 But of course sailing boats don't go in a straight line, so the actual distance we sail will be considerably longer.

 We expect to sail approximately 50 to 80 kilometres a day.
 But we are not in a race - our objective is to make it to Stone Town safely, whilst simultaneously broadcasting the #Plasticrevolution message to a global audience.

 Yes, we are organising beach clean-ups with local partners, plus visiting a number of marine conservation and plastic recycling initiatives.
 If you are interested in getting involved, please contact us